textpattern/textpattern.github.io/tags/index.md

 category: Tags
 published: true
 title: Tag reference index
-description: A complete list of the Textpattern tags.
+description: A complete list of all the Textpattern tags available to use.
 tags:
 ---